-The undergraduate, master’s and short courses offered at Polimoda connect the legacy of the past, with new research and creativity.
-Professors offer experience-based learning, adapting courses to the changes in the industry as they happen, which is nurtured inside the Renaissance-style building of Villa Favard, the state-of-the-art Design Lab, and in the Polimoda Library.
+The undergraduate, master and short courses offered at Polimoda connect the legacy of the past with new research and creativity.
+Professors stem directly from the industry and offer experience-based learning, adapting courses to shifts in the fashion landscape as they happen.
+The school’s campuses incite this growth, from the Renaissance-style Villa Favard to the state-of-the-art Design Lab, Manifattura Tabacchi and the Polimoda Library, home to one of Europe’s most significant collections of fashion publications.
 With 70% of students from countries outside Italy, Polimoda is a cultural force in the heart of Florence.

 Once we were what we were